Kadavre1024/P3-API-Chatop/README.md

 - mysql> create user 'springuser'@'%' identified by 'password';
 - mysql> grant all on chatop.* to 'springuser'@'%';

 If you want to change springuser name and password, be carrefull to change it also in the application.properties file (spring.datasource.username and spring.datasource.password parameters).
+The database user password is encrypted by jasypt in the application. if you want to replace it, please refer to `https://medium.com/@javatechie/spring-boot-password-encryption-using-jasypt-e92eed7343ab`.

 ## Development server